DataSQRL/Acorn/README.md

 * Advanced LLMs excel at understanding user requests better than any external augmentation.
 * LLMs are trained to use tools, making this a natural interface for executing actions and retrieving information.

 As LLMs improve, "tooling" will become the primary interface for LLM interactions.
-Building GenAI applications around tools ensures simplicity, flexibility, and future-proofing, as LLMs will only get better at using tools.
+Building LLM applications around tools ensures simplicity, flexibility, and future-proofing, as LLMs will only get better at using tools.

 ## Community